comunes/kune/INSTALL.md

     -   src/main/webapp/WEB-INF/publicspace/config/database.yml

-    On the other hand, if you want to select the database used (by default "kune<sub>dev</sub>") you have to configure it in kune.properties.
+    On the other hand, if you want to select the database used (by default "kune_dev") you have to configure it in kune.properties.

 ### Configure your domain

 Be sure that the domain you want to use with Kune resolves correctly: dig example.org
 For development we recommend to use some local domain like localhost, but better with zone like local.net (add to you /etc/hosts if it's not yet there).
-If you want to use another different domain from localhost, you have to update src/main/resources/kune.properties and src/main/resources/wave-server\* and ws.html
+If you want to use another different domain from localhost, you have to update src/main/resources/kune.properties and src/main/resources/wave-server* and ws.html

 ### Source code (if you are installing Kune for development)